ncoghlan/misc/notes/python3/questions_and_answers.rst

   Python 3 <http://python3porting.com/>`__
 * Linux distributions aiming to make Python 2 an optional download and have only Python 3 installed by default
-* commercial Python redistributors ensuring that Python 3 is included as one of their supported offerings
+* commercial Python redistributors ensuring that Python 3 was included as one of their supported offerings
 * customers approaching operating system vendors and asking for assistance in migrating large proprietary code bases from Python 2 to Python 3
-* more constrained plugin ecosystems that use an embedded Python interpreter (like Blender, gcc, gdb and the Kate editor either adding Python 3 support, or else migrating entirely from Python 2 to 3)
+* more constrained plugin ecosystems that use an embedded Python interpreter (like Blender, gcc, and gdb) either adding Python 3 support, or else migrating entirely from Python 2 to 3
 * developers lamenting the fact that they *wanted* to use Python 3, but were being blocked by various dependencies being missing, or because they previously used Python 2, and needed to justify the cost of migration to